Vietnam.vn - Nền tảng quảng bá Việt Nam

 Black soldier fly larvae feed on organic waste before being harvested for animal feed and other products.
 Photo: Shutterstock

-Insects raised on kitchen waste and other organic waste could be a more sustainable way to provide protein as traditional sources become scarce, the SCMP reported on August 8.
-Insect protein is nutritious and good for animal health, while also helping to address dwindling fish stocks and environmental concerns related to farming.
+Insects raised on kitchen waste and other organic waste could be a more sustainable way to provide protein as traditional sources become scarce, SCMP reported on August 8.
+Protein from insects is nutritious, good for animal health, and can also help address dwindling fish stocks and environmental concerns related to farming.

 Insect farming technology offers a promising solution to both the protein supply and waste disposal problems.
-Specifically, insects fed on treated wet waste help convert organic matter into a source of nutrition.
+Specifically, insects fed on treated wet waste help convert organic matter into a nutrient source.

 The insect farm, set up by the Shanghai Urban Construction Investment Group, is testing a process that turns 50 tons of treated wet waste into 11 tons of protein-rich larvae and 12.8 tons of organic fertilizer per day.
 The farm uses black soldier flies native to the tropical grasslands of South America, according to new research in the journal Guangdong Chemical Industry.